Shoutout to Patron David Rupp for the loaner unit!

 Don’t forget to leave me some love and subscribe! <3

 In The Box

 Limited 2-Year Warranty

 - Mostly plastic.
 Doesn’t feel cheap.
-Terminates in a ¼” and comes with 9.8′ Cable as well as 1/4″ to 3.5mm Adapter.
-The cable is a detachable 3.5mm and snaps in.
+Terminates in a ¼” and comes with a 9.8′ Cable as well as a 1/4″ to 3.5mm Adapter.
+The cable is detachable 3.5mm and snaps in.
 The other end of the cable is a detachable 2.5mm and snaps into the earcup.
 This is your typical 500 series headphone with regard to build and comfort.
 It’s lightweight and nimble.

 - The crater pad in the middle is similar to the HD650.